Cube-OS/cubeOS/docs/ecosystem/services/service-dev.rst

 ~~~~~~~~~~~~~~~~

 In order for your service to be installed into the root file system, you will need to create a
-custom Buildroot package and then generate your own KubOS image.
+custom Buildroot package and then generate your own CubeOS image.

-More information about creating custom packages can be found in the :ref:`Configuring KubOS <custom-packages>`
+More information about creating custom packages can be found in the :ref:`Configuring CubeOS <custom-packages>`
 doc.